phirstgemini/simple-threads-dynamicload-demo/README.md

 (See the `loop` function)

 The algorithm function is called as a pointer to a function - `(*algo_p)()`

-- this pointer can point to one of several algorithm functions, and can be reassigned on the fly at any time.
+This pointer can point to one of several algorithm functions, and can be reassigned on the fly at any time.
 Since `algo_p` is defined in the global scope, this can be done from anywhere, including outside the thread.